grokit/dcore/README.md

     ./shell_ext    : small utilities (all contained in a file) invokable from the command-line.
     ./system_setup : scripts that make system-wide changes to setup the productivity scripts.

+# TODOs

+- private_data : make in dcore, but read private resource, option to return default value if not found